DarlCat/phoenix-firestorm/indra/newview/linux_tools/client-readme.txt

           o OR ATI Radeon 8500, 9250, or better (nVidia cards are recommended for the Linux client)

-      **NOTE**: Firestorm absolutely requires you to have recent, correctly- configured OpenGL 3D drivers for your hardware - the graphics drivers that came with your operating system may not be good enough!
-See the TROUBLESHOOTING section if you encounter problems starting Firestorm.
+      **NOTE**: Aperture absolutely requires you to have recent, correctly- configured OpenGL 3D drivers for your hardware - the graphics drivers that came with your operating system may not be good enough!
+See the TROUBLESHOOTING section if you encounter problems starting Aperture.

 For a more comfortable experience, the RECOMMENDED hardware for the Second Life Linux client is very similar to that for Windows, as detailed at: